“This history is written in other than ordinary characters,

 — Rudolf Steiner

 Religions require faith of their followers.
-Usually, this requirement is absolute.
-You must believe and not question — the truths of the creed are beyond comprehension or debate.
-Believe, commit yourself, and follow the prescribed rituals.
+Usually, this requirement is very nearly absolute.
+You may have doubts; you may wrestle with your conscience; you may pass through dark nights of the soul.
+But, ultimately, you must believe.
+The truths of the creed are beyond ordinary comprehension; they are sacred.
+So have faith, commit yourself, and follow the prescribed rituals.

 A few religions, however, make a gesture toward emphasizing knowledge rather than faith.
 Broadly speaking, we can call these religions “gnostic” — they hold that humanity can receive the blessings of the gods only by acquiring the necessary knowledge of spiritual matters.
 This knowledge is often said to hidden, hard to find, esoteric — but nonetheless crucial.
 It can be characterized as “gnosis,” from the Greek word meaning secret knowledge.

-In reality, gnostic religions depend on faith just as much as all other religions, since the secret knowledge they profess does not exist.
+In reality, gnostic religions depend on faith just as much as all other religions, since the secret knowledge they seek is almost certainly unattainable.
 Have I said this too strongly?
 If so, I’ll modify my statement slightly.
 Gnostic “knowledge” is surely well hidden.
-“Discovering” it often entails mystic rituals, fasts, the hearing of inaudible voices, the sight of invisible beings, intuition, inspiration, clairvoyance, and the like.
-Sometimes, for understandable reasons, alcohol or “holy” drugs such a peyote are involved; or, if we do not turn to chemical aids, we nonetheless drug ourselves by relying on dreams, visions, mystical signs, astrological "readings," devotional ceremonies, forms of enchantment, magic, superstitions, and the like.
+“Discovering” it often entails mystic rituals, fasts, and efforts to cultivate extraordinary powers such as clairvoyance.
+Sometimes, for understandable reasons, alcohol or “holy” drugs such a peyote are involved; or, if we do not turn to chemical aids, we nonetheless drug ourselves by relying on dreams, visions, mystical signs, astrological "readings," devotional ceremonies, forms of enchantment, magic, superstition, and the like.
 What is “learned” through such practices cannot be confirmed by anyone who does not enter similar states of altered consciousness (intuition, inspiration, clairvoyance...), in which case their own reports will be fully as untrustworthy as the reports they hope to confirm.
-At most, initiates may attempt to describe for us their subjective experiences, but these can readily be explained — and dismissed — as products of the subconscious.
+When they aren't sworn to secrecy (which they often are), initiates may attempt to describe their subjective experiences to the uninitiated, but such experiences may be explained — and dismissed — as products of the subconscious.
 Subjective experiences may be extremely powerful, of course.
 You may be convinced by the power of your inner life.
-But such conviction is built on little but the emotional will to believe.
-No one other that yourself can know what you "know" inwardly, and even you may not truly "know" the things you think your inner experiences prove.
+But such conviction is often built on little more than the emotional will to believe.
+No one other than yourself can know what you "know" inwardly, and even you may not truly "know" the things you think your inner experiences prove.
 Inner experiences — subjective, emotional, dreamlike, intuitive — are notoriously unreliable.
 We deceive ourselves (unintentionally but also all-but-intentionally) all the time.
 Recognizing self-deception and weaning ourselves from it is the key requirement for rationality and even sanity.
 But it is a hard process, never fully completed.
-Each time we see through one of our fantasies, we must set to work trying to see through the next.
+Each time we see through one of our illusions, we must set to work trying to see through the next.
 [For more on these matters, see, e.g.,"Inside Scoop", "Fooling (Ourselves)", and "Why?
 Oh Why?".]
 Unlike real-world knowledge, gnostic or mystic “knowledge” is not genuinely confirmed but merely asserted.
 Deciding whether to accept such "knowledge" becomes, in the end, an almost arbitrary act of volition.
 You either believe or you don't.
 You either have the faith or you don't.
 For that's what it comes down to: faith.

 Rudolf Steiner’s religion, Anthroposophy, is gnostic.
 The “knowledge” it contains is largely concealed; true comprehension can be had only through a process of initiation.
 The tool initiates of this religion use for their spiritual investigations is “spiritual science,” aka Anthroposophy.
 [See, e.g., "Steiner's 'Science'" and "Knowing the Worlds".]
 In reality, “spiritual science” does not work — it depends on clairvoyance, which does not exist.
 [See "Clairvoyance".]
 In reality, “spiritual science” is a religion in which the adherents cling to certain doctrines in the hope of receiving spiritual benefits.